 Embedded Risk Management

-Ongoing risk management is integral to the entire investment process with constant dialogue between our investment and independent risk management teams in ensuring that risks are identified, evaluated, monitored and mitigated.
+Ongoing risk management is integral to the entire investment process with constant dialogue between our investment team and the independent risk management team to ensure that risks are identified, evaluated, monitored and mitigated.

 Proven Track Record

 Nikko AM has a long history in managing Green Bonds and launched the world’s first Green Bond Fund in 2010.
 As well as dedicated Green Bond strategies, we also hold Green Bonds in our other Global Fixed Income portfolios.

 Nikko AM’s investment team has no input into setting and or executing the “green” component of this strategy.
 It is this very impartiality which strengthens the product as a whole for the end investor.
 Unlike some of their peers, the investment team can focus their energies on what they do best – analysing and investing in global currency and bond markets.